 Making Your Mulch Decision

 The type of mulch you decide to use will depend on your garden needs.
-For example, mulching with pine needles is appropriate around acidic plants while using a mulch high in nitrogen, like straw or sawdust, can be used to help balance nitrogen levels in the soil.
+For example, mulching with pine needles is appropriate around acidic plants while using a mulch high in carbon, like straw or sawdust, can be used to help balance high nitrogen levels in the soil.
 However, don’t confuse mulches with soil amendments, Polomski warns.

 "As mulches, [the materials are] applied to the soil surface and not mixed into the soil,” he says.
 "When you begin mixing organic materials into the soil, you run the risk of creating nitrogen deficiencies (a "nitrogen drain”) when the carbon-to-nitrogen ratio is very high (very high carbon-containing materials relative to nitrogen).”